Top Pick: BORA PM-3550

 Best Options for a Table Saw Mobile Base

-When it comes to a cabinet table saw with a 36″+ fence you’ll run into one problem when trying to mobilize it: the fence base.
+When mobilizing a cabinet table saw with a 36″+ fence, you’ll run into one problem: the fence base.

-Own or buying a SawStop table saw?
-The choice is simple: go with the premium table saw base with four wheel casters.
+Own or buy a SawStop table saw?
+The choice is simple: go with the premium table saw base with four-wheel casters.

 Adjustable Mobile Bases for a Table Saw